Burnham, Buckinghamshire: Burnham Abbey

-In 1265 a Benedictine women's abbey was founded near the village by Richard, Earl of Cornwall.
+In 1266 a Benedictine women's abbey was founded near the village by Richard, Earl of Cornwall.
 The community was dispersed under King Henry VIII in the dissolution of the monasteries.
-Since 1916, a contemplative order of Church of England Augustinian nuns has been based in the restored remains of the original abbey.

-The abbey is now up for sale at a price of around £3 million.
+Since 1916, a contemplative order of Church of England Augustinian nuns, the Society of the Precious Blood, has been based in the restored remains of the original abbey.
+The abbey was put up for sale in 2024.

 Hamlets

 The parish of Burnham included a number of communities: in the 18th century the liberties assessed for the poor rate were Burnham Town, East Burnham, Boveney, Britwell, Cippenham and Wood.
 Boveney became a separate civil parish in 1866 Cippenham was transferred to Slough in 1930, and therefore became part of Berkshire in 1974.
 Britwell was transferred to the borough of Slough and to Berkshire in 1974.

 The current civil parish now includes Lent Rise, Rose Hill, East Burnham, Hitcham, Littleworth and Littleworth Common.